Elobo68/IfcClash_Plus/Clash_Expend/Dictionnary.md

-The idea would be to combine those possibility in order to create a bunch a new role.
+The idea would be to combine those possibility in order to create a bunch a new rule.